How to Help Your Small Business Thrive in Uncertain Times

 With everything that’s gone down in 2020, it may be time to look at your business with fresh eyes to assess your current state and determine where you are headed.
 One way to do this is to perform a SWOT analysis.
 SWOT stands for:

 This analysis is quick and gives you a good sense of where you are at this point, where you are heading and how to make the most of every opportunity.
 Grab some paper and a pen (or sit down at your computer) and use this guide to get started.
-There are free worksheets online to help you in this process.
+Here is a free worksheet to help you in this process.

 Assess Your Strengths